robin-rpr/calos/doc/clearly-run.rst

 =================================================================

-In addition to any directories specified by the user with :code:`--bind`, :code:`ch-run` has standard host files and directories that are bind-mounted in as well.
+In addition to any directories specified by the user with :code:`--bind`, :code:`clearly run` has standard host files and directories that are bind-mounted in as well.

 The following host files and directories are bind-mounted at the same location